RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <aside>
 <Markdown>
 Some React alternatives like [Svelte](https://svelte.dev/) and [SolidJS](https://www.solidjs.com/) take a different approach: tracking fine-grained dependencies (either at compile-time or runtime) rather than diffing a virtual DOM.
-We think this style of reactivity could be a good fit for a Riffle state management framework built around incremental query maintenance, but for now we've chosen to prototype with React because it's the UI framework we're most familiar with.
+We think this style of reactivity could be a good fit for Riffle, but for now we've chosen to prototype with React because it's the UI framework we're most familiar with.
 </Markdown>
 </aside>